This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If you’ve just received custom cufflinks as a gift from a loved one or are looking into adding them to your look, allow Deakin & Francis to guide you on how to wear cufflinks.

-What are Cufflinks?
+What are cufflinks?

 These small sophisticated items, usually made from silver or gold-toned metals, secure the cuffs for a perfect fit around the wrists.
 Cufflinks were created in the sixteenth century, as a replacement for string, worn in order to prevent cuffs from flapping around.